OpenEvalProject/evals/manuscripts/elife-41258/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/41258/elife-41258-fig3-v1.jpg)

 **Figure 3.:** (A) H2B-mCherry label retention in HSCs and myeloid progenitors after 5 weeks of chase in mice continuously fed Tamoxifen (TAM) containing food (blue histograms, n = 7) or normal food (red histograms, n = 6) during the chase period.
 Green histograms depict an unlabeled control.
 Dashed lines indicate the boundary for H2B-mCherry positivity.
 Lineage negative c-kit+Sca1- cells are denoted as myeloid progenitors.
-(B) Cohorts of Fgd5 mice were continuously fed Tamoxifen food for 16 weeks (TAM phase) and thereafter normal chow during a chase phase of 32 weeks (n = 5) or 41 weeks (n = 4).
+(B) Cohorts of Fgd5CreERT2/+; Rosa26lsl-Tomato/+ mice were continuously fed Tamoxifen food for 16 weeks (TAM phase) and thereafter normal chow during a chase phase of 32 weeks (n = 5) or 41 weeks (n = 4).
 During the TAM and chase phases, PB was regularly analyzed for Tomato label in the indicated subsets.
 Data points indicate the average % of Tomato label in each indicated subset.
-(CreERT2/+; Rosa26lsl-Tomato/+C–E) Endpoint analysis, after 41 weeks chase, in mice from Figure 3B (n = 3).
+(C–E) Endpoint analysis, after 41 weeks chase, in mice from Figure 3B (n = 3).
 (C) Representative FACS plots showing the gating strategy to identify HSCs in lineage negative BM cells (left, middle) and depiction of the Tomato label in HSCs (right, red histogram) compared to an unlabeled control (blue histogram).
 Dashed line indicates the boundary for Tomato positivity, arrows indicate the gating strategy.
 (D) Representative FACS plots of cells isolated from skin tissue (epidermis) or the peritoneal cavity.
 Histograms show Tomato label (bottom left and right) or ZsGreen label (bottom middle) in the indicated subsets.
 Dashed line indicate the boundary for Tomato positivity, arrows indicate the gating hierarchy, gates and corresponding histograms are color matched.
 (E) Representative confocal images of the brain.
 (Left) IBA1 positive cells (green) are not labeled with Tomato (red, middle) while blood vessels are labeled with Tomato (middle).
 (Right) Merged images display both IBA1 staining and Tomato label.
 Scale bar = 50 μm.
 Mice in B-E were 5–6 weeks old at the start of Tamoxifen administration.

 The 16 weeks labeling period was followed by an extensive (up to 41 weeks) chase period, during which mice received normal chow (Figure 3B).
 This labeling strategy resulted in labeling of virtually all candidate HSCs (Figure 3C).
 The blood of labeled mice was analyzed regularly to determine the fraction of Tomato+ cells in PB cell subsets (Figure 1—figure supplement 1B).
 Similar to after 1x Tamoxifen labeling, we observed robust label progression into all PB cell subsets, with similar kinetics in between different lineages (Figure 3B).
 However, a more complete HSC labeling resulted in a somewhat faster and more robust label progression into all PB cell subsets compared to 1x Tamoxifen labeling (Figure 2E).
 This was most evident for the lymphoid lineages, where the majority of PB cells had been generated from HSCs at the experiment end point upon prolonged Tamoxifen administration, whereas the ratio of labeled lymphocytes vs. labeled HSCs was low (>0,5) even after 83 weeks of chase in 1x Tamoxifen labeled mice (Figure 2B, Figure 2E and Figure 3B).